THARAGESHWARAN-SATHYAMOORTHY/Sigma-Internship-Coding-Challenge/README.md

 ### 1. Algorithm: Viterbi Portfolio Optimization (HMM)

-**1. Systematic Decision-Making:** Utilize historical market data and current trends to make structured buy order decisions.
+Utilize historical market data and current trends to make structured buy order decisions.
 The algorithm efficiently navigates a Hidden Markov Model to determine the most profitable sequence of trades.

-**2. Efficiency with Dynamic Programming:** Optimize computational efficiency by employing dynamic programming techniques.
+Optimize computational efficiency by employing dynamic programming techniques.
 Avoid redundant calculations and compute the optimal path through market states, ensuring each decision considers past observations.

-**3. Real-Time Decision Support:** Provide real-time decision support for buy orders by operating in a streaming manner.
+Provide real-time decision support for buy orders by operating in a streaming manner.
 Continuously update transition distribution to adapt to changing market conditions, offering timely insights into optimal buying opportunities.

-**4. Maximizing Portfolio Value:** Strategically place buy orders to maximize portfolio value.
+Strategically place buy orders to maximize portfolio value.
 Accurately identify transitions between market states and their impact on portfolio value, aiding in informed investment decisions.

-**5. Scalability and Adaptability:** Scale to handle large datasets and adapt to diverse market conditions.
-Customize parameters and incorporate additional factors to cater to varying investment strategies, enhancing utility across different trading scenarios.

 ### Pseudocode: